 What To Do If I Dropped My Hermit Crab

-- How far it fell: A tumble off your lap while sitting on the ground is less dangerous than a fall from standing height.
+- How far it fell: A tumble off your lap while sitting on the ground is less dangerous than a fall from a standing height.

 - Condition of the shell: Old or damaged shells are more likely to crack, which may scratch, pinch, or crush a hermit crab.
 A compromised shell is less likely to provide adequate protection.

 Hermit Crab Not Moving In Shell After Falling

-The impact and shock of a fall can be too much, even if it’s in its shell.
+The impact and shock of a fall can be overwhelming, even if a hermit crab is in its shell.

-You can determine whether a hermit crab is alive by tapping its head and checking for any signs of movement.
+You can determine whether a hermit crab is alive by tapping its head and checking for signs of movement.
 However, allow several days of recovery time before doing so.

 Unfortunately, it may be the case that a hermit crab has died due to its injuries or shock.